 Commissioners met to discuss a wide range of issues, but spent most of their time arguing about newly-elected member Len Wass’ campaign study of park district spending.
 Allegations that Wass manipulated the district’s budget numbers to shed a negative light on spending stretched out over his nearly 90-minute presentation of his analysis, which was widely disseminated during the campaign earlier this year.

-Commissioners agreed to allow Wass to provide his analysis at the workshop meeting after a report in the Aurora Beacon News said that his claims that the park district spends the most per resident in the area were not accurate.
+Commissioners agreed to allow Wass to provide his analysis at the workshop meeting that his claims that the park district spends the most per resident in the area were not accurate.

 During the campaign Wass said the district spends about $456 per resident annually.
 He arrived at that figure, he said, after studying the district’s 2009 financial report.
 Wass said the report shows park district expenditures totaling about $18 million with 40,000 residents.
 The 40,000 figure was based upon 2000 census figures.
 The latest census has the Park District with 49,000 residents.